Jerry Steele: Carolina Cougars

 In 1970 Steele joined the Carolina Cougars of the American Basketball Association (ABA) as an assistant coach under Bones McKinney.
 In November 1970, after the Cougars started the season with a record of 17–25, McKinney was dismissed and Steele was promoted to head coach.
 Steele's record for the remainder of the season matched that of McKinney: 17–25.
 The Cougars finished the 1970–71 season with an overall record of 34–50, placing sixth in the ABA's Eastern Division and missing the playoffs.
 After season concluded, Steele moved on to become director of player personnel for the Cougars and was replaced as head coach by Tom Meschery.

 High Point

 In 1972, Steele became the head coach at High Point University.
-Among his early players was current High Point head coach Tubby Smith.
+Among his early players was future High Point head coach Tubby Smith.
 Steele coached at High Point for 32 years, from 1972 to 2003.
 During his tenure, High Point won eight conference titles, made one appearance in the NAIA Men's Basketball Championships, and earned two trips to the NCAA Division II men's basketball tournament.
 His record at High Point was 457–412.
 He also served as athletic director at High Point for 21 years, from 1978 to 1999.
 Steele retired after the end of the 2002–03 season.